msainio/yle-ngrams-2024/README.md

 ## Overview

-This repository contains code and data for studying word occurrences in Yle news articles published in 2024.
+This repository contains code and data for studying word occurrences in news articles published by [Yle – the Finnish Broadcasting Company](https://yle.fi/) in 2024.
 The data consist of *n*-gram distribution frequencies generated from 58,964 articles published by Yle between January 1 and December 20, 2024.